General Education Elective Information

 - Courses must contribute to preparing students for a breadth of degree programs/careers.

-- General Education courses contribute to the university’s plan to ensure that students satisfy certain Core Competencies.
+- General Education courses contribute to the university’s plan to ensure that students satisfy certain Foundational Skills.

-In the event that a 300 or 400 level course is required to fulfill a requirement as a general education course, it must not be considered part of any major/program requirements (foundational courses are acceptable, however).
+In the event that a 300- or 400-level course is required to fulfill a requirement as a general education course, it must not be considered part of any major/program requirements (directed electives are acceptable).